ministryofjustice/dps-data-compliance/readme/deletion_events.md

 The DPS Data Compliance Service communicates with Elite2 API to retrieve referrals for offender deletion and to send commands to delete offender data.

-This is done using two SQS queues, one inbound and one outbound.
+This is done using two SQS queues, one for outbound requests and one for inbound responses.

 The Data Compliance Service requests, via an async API, that Elite2 populates the offender pending deletion queue with a batch of referrals.
 The Data Compliance service